K1DV5/docal/README.md

 [![CircleCI](https://circleci.com/gh/K1DV5/doCal.svg?style=svg)](https://circleci.com/gh/K1DV5/doCal)

 doCal is a tool that can be used to send calculations that are written in python to Word or LaTeX documents.
+It evaluates equations in a separate python script from the document and replaces hashtags in the document that indicate where the calculations should be with the results of the evaluation.
+It comes with a powerful python expression to LaTeX converter built-in, so it converts the calculations and their results to their appropriate LaTeX forms before sending them, which makes it ideal to make academic and scientific reports.

 ## Installation